 Under Massachusetts Law Chapter 76 Section 5, only students who actually reside in Haverhill may enroll in the Haverhill Public Schools.
 In order to verify residence within the town, a student enrolling in the Haverhill Public Schools must provide documentation of actual residence.
 In addition to providing such documentation at the time of initial enrollment, the school administration may request verification at any time later if there is doubt of actual residence.

-All applicants for enrollment must submit at least one document each from Column A, B, and C and any other other documents that may be requested, including, but not limited to those from Column A, B or C (noted below).
-A parent, guardian, or student who is unable to produce the required documents should contact the Superintendent of Schools.
+All applicants for enrollment must submit at least one document each from Section A, B, and C and any other other documents that may be requested, including, but not limited to those from Section A, B or C (noted below).

 - Record of recent mortgage payment and/or property tax bill